Graphene Terahertz Devices for Sensing and Communication: THz Molecular Sensing with Graphene

 Furthermore, the fabrication of a flexible graphene sensor suitable for utilization at biointerfaces for pesticide sensing can be readily achieved by using electrically conductive tape as the metal layer in the trilayer structure.
 The resulting flexible graphene sensor can adhere to a curved surface without any gaps.
 For instance, when detecting chlorothalonil molecules on an apple surface at a concentration of 0.60\,mg/L [Figure~\ref{fig:7}(d)], a reduction in the absorption peak is detected in the presence of chlorothalonil, similar to the previous case.
 This demonstrates the efficacy of this flexible graphene-based THz sensor in detecting pesticides at a biointerface~\cite{xu2020metamaterial}.

-Innovative approaches to enhance adsorption detection sensitivity involve metamaterial structures, such as nanoslots with tuned dimensions for resonance.
-Patterning of graphene either before or after metamaterial assembling has been explored.
-Mediated graphene nanoslot assemblies have demonstrated amplified sensitivities for detecting various single-stranded DNA species at the nanomole level, while patterned graphene nanoantennas enhanced sensitivity for lactose detection, resembling the structure discussed in Section~4.2~\cite{ssDNA, lactose}.
-Additionally, a CASR-Graphene metasurface microfluidic cell has been developed for label-free detection of 100\,nM DNA, including the foodborne pathogen Escherichia coli~\cite{DNA}.
+Innovative approaches to enhance adsorption detection sensitivity involve metamaterial structures~\cite{xie_extraordinary_2015}, such as nanoslots with tuned dimensions for resonance.
+Patterning of graphene either before or after metamaterial assembling has well been explored~\cite{s23135902}.
+Mediated graphene nanoslot assemblies have demonstrated amplified sensitivities for detecting various single-stranded DNA species at the nanomole level, while patterned graphene nanoantennas enhanced sensitivity for lactose detection~\cite{DNA}.
 Another study highlights virus detection capabilities through polarization-state sensing using a graphene chiral metasurface~\cite{virus}.